Prestonian1/Project-0/README.md

 ## Screencast Video : [Here](https://youtu.be/Fz_H8wpoQi4)

 ## Screencast Software : [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/)
-Its old, but it works for my operating system
+It's old, but it works for my operating system

 ## Coding IDE : VSCodium
-Its VSCode, but a specific branch of it some people made in their freetime to remove a bunch of stuff Microsoft added that I don't like (data trackers, AI help, etc).
+It's VSCode, but a specific branch of it some people made in their freetime to remove a bunch of stuff Microsoft added that I don't like (data trackers, AI help, etc)